tomazas/demokit/README.md

-# Kirby Demokit
+Mini Knowledge base based on Kirby CMS.

-This demo site is used for the Kirby demo at <https://trykirby.com>.
+For personal use only!
 ## Copyright

-Â© 2009-2020 Bastian Allgeier (Bastian Allgeier GmbH)
+© 2009-2020 Bastian Allgeier (Bastian Allgeier GmbH)
 <https://getkirby.com>